 The Upper Arkansas landscape, including Chaffee and Lake counties, is one of three focus areas chosen by RMRI because dedicated resources can deliver the greatest on-the-ground impact for the state, according to the initiative.

-RMRI provided $293,000 in funding to the Methodist Front project treatment on USFS lands.
-Because the Upper Ark project was selected by RMRI, it also became eligible for RESTORE Colorado grant funding.
+Because the Upper Ark was selected as an RMRI focus area, it also became eligible for RESTORE Colorado grant funding.
 Fifty-seven applications were submitted, and Chaffee County was among 11 awarded grants totaling $2.7 million.
 The National Fish and Wildlife Foundation (NFWF) program partners are Great Outdoors Colorado, Gates Family Foundation, Colorado Department of Natural Resources, Colorado Parks and Wildlife, U.S. Forest Service, U.S. Fish and Wildlife Service, and Bureau of Land Management.

 The Methodist Front grant proposal was competitive because of treatment prioritization completed in the 2020 CWPP update, and the project’s combination of fuels mitigation and wildlife habitat enhancement, according to NFWF Rocky Mountain Regional Office Director Chris West.

-The RESTORE Colorado Program grant is matched by a two-year Chaffee Common Ground investment of $745,500, plus $10,000 from the Town of Salida and $25,000 from the Town of Poncha Springs.
+The RESTORE Colorado Program grant is matched by a two-year Chaffee Common Ground investment of $745,500, plus $25,000 from the City of Salida and $25,000 from the Town of Poncha Springs.